Tobacco and Vapes Bill

 Groups Affected

-- Advertising and Marketing Companies: Subject to stricter regulations on advertising tobacco and vaping products.
+- Advertising and Marketing Agencies: Will face restrictions on creating and distributing advertisements for tobacco and vaping products.

-- Businesses and Organizations: Subject to regulations regarding smoke-free, vape-free, and heated tobacco-free places.
+- Businesses and Organisations: New responsibilities and liabilities concerning smoke-free, vape-free, and heated tobacco-free zones.

 Powered by nyModel